| |

 Institutional Investor took note of the new "Professor Higgins" in the industry and published an article.

-Russell was hosting the Russell conference in May, which was to become AIMSE, and Charnley & Røstvold was invited to speak - on the "Seven Deadly Sins of Presenting," a speech you may still find valid all these twenty years later.
+Russell was hosting the Russell Conference in May, which was to become AIMSE, and invited Charnley & Røstvold to speak - on the "Seven Deadly Sins of Presenting," a speech you may still find valid all these thirty plus years later.
 (Link to speech handout).

-John Seiter then of Lionel D. Edie and Tony Correnti of Waite + Correnti, both familiar with the Charnley & Røstvold team through Collins Associates, offered coaching help to the two first-time investment industry presenters.
+John Seiter, then of Lionel D. Edie, and Tony Correnti, of Waite + Correnti, both familiar with the Charnley & Røstvold team through Collins Associates, offered coaching help to the two first-time investment industry presenters.
 Again, the result was better than anticipated.
-Audience members asked if the two could train their sales and investment professionals to give team presentations the way they did.
+Audience members asked if the two could train their sales and investment professionals to give team presentations the way they gave presentations.

 Another new service was born!

 Jennison Associates selected Charnley & Røstvold to help with market research and firm communications.
 The firm had $350 million under management then.
-Today, still working closely with the firm and John Hobbs, Chief Executive Officer, the Charnley & Røstvold team has contributed to Jennison's growth to over $100 billion and proudly serves as an extension of the industry leader's marketing staff.
+Working closely with the firm and John Hobbs, Chief Executive Officer for more than 20 years, the Charnley & Røstvold team contributed to Jennison's growth to over $100 billion and proudly served as an extension of the industry leader's marketing staff.

 1980 was the same year that the team began work with Gary Pilgrim and Harold Baxter at Philadelphia National Bank - an assignment memorable for many reasons, not the least of which was the great joy with which that investment team approached its work.
 MacKay Shields, Girard Bank, Republic National Bank of Dallas, Southland Trust, Argus, Criterion - all became clients.

-The consultant team was also invited to speak at an A.G.
-Becker conference in Meadowland, New Jersey - meeting Martin McKerrow, David Booth, Randy Springer, Rollie Woltjen, Ross McAdam, Richard Boggs and Robert Thomas.
+Charnley & Røstvold was also invited to speak at an A.G.
+Becker conference in Meadowlands, New Jersey - meeting Martin McKerrow, David Booth, Randy Springer, Rollie Woltjen, Ross McAdam, Richard Boggs and Robert Thomas.
 The start of many great, long friendships and many more referrals.

 1981 (Back to top)